Adding Extra apt-get Lists

 echo "deb [signed-by=/usr/share/keyrings/nginx-archive-keyring.gpg] http://nginx.org/packages/ubuntu $(lsb_release -cs) nginx" | sudo tee /etc/apt/sources.list.d/nginx.list

-You’ll notice the use of $(lsb_release -cs) in this example, which utilizes the program lsb_release in Ubuntu in order to get the desired verbiage for your particular OS.
+You’ll notice the use of $(lsb_release -cs) in this example, which utilizes the program lsb_release in Debian/Ubuntu in order to get the desired verbiage for your particular OS.

 There are a few other means of getting the desired info, all depending on that repo’s specific requirements and layout that they have chosen.